paragon-intelligence/agentle/README.md

 ## Author's Note

 I created Agentle out of frustration with the direction of other agent frameworks.
 Many frameworks have lost sight of clean design principles by adding numerous configuration flags to their Agent constructors (like ``enable_whatever=True``, ``add_memory=True``, etc.).
 This approach creates countless possible combinations, making debugging and development unnecessarily complex.
+Also, there is a lot of market pressure that **unfortunetly** leads the devs to push unpolished stuff into prod, because their framework must always be on the top of the frameworks.
+That's not the case right here.
+I made this for myself, but it might be helpful to other devs as well.
+I am a solo developer in this framework (for now), but I want to only ship stuff that developers will really need.
+And to ship stuff only when it's ready (e.g PROPERLY TYPED, since many frameworks just goes to **kwargs or "Any" in many cases).

 I wanted to create a framework that was both helpful in some common scenarios, but let the develper do his job as well.

 Agentle strives to maintain a careful balance between simplicity and practicality.
 For example, I've wrestled with questions like whether document parsing functionality belongs in the Agent constructor.
 While not "simple" in the purest sense, such features can be practical for users.
 Finding this balance is central to Agentle's design philosophy.